mikesherov/mike.sherov.com/content/blog/humble-switch/index.md

 }
 ```

-In this snippet above, both `"dog"` and `"cat"` are strings literals, but that doesn't have to be the case.
+In this snippet above, both `"dog"` and `"cat"` are string literals, but that doesn't have to be the case.
 The JS spec says that SwitchCase tests can be any expression, even function calls.
 Let's rewrite our SwitchStatement to use function calls:

 ```js
 const getDogType = () => "dog"